lonniesams/openclassrooms-project2/README.md

 # project2-Openclassrooms
-This is a mockup for a openclassrooms
+This is a mockup for a openclassrooms which is required for project 2 it is a Airbnb Clone Project